kyoung/trek/PMO.md

   - [ ] Consolidate the endpoints so that it's not just one method per url
 - [x] Reduce the use of Constants
   - Rely more on class variables for these things
-- [ ] Get the authours of the Mesh's names in a credits file, ideally the main README.md
+- [ ] Get the authours of the Mesh's names in a credits file, ideally the main README.md, and as a menu item off of the main screen

 # Current Sprint
 - [ ] Crew interactions
   - [x] Healing from medics
   - [x] Heal crews in sickbay
-  - [ ] Repair teams should be able to fix bridge damage
+  - [x] Repair teams should be able to fix bridge damage
-    - [ ] The bridge has to be a system
+    - [x] The bridge has to be a system
-    - [ ] Damage to consoles gets dolled out from here
+    - [x] Damage to consoles gets dolled out from here
   - [x] Engineering teams should limit/prevent overdrive damage
-  - [ ] Science teams should ...
+  - [-] Science teams should ...
-    - [ ] Figure out what science teams should be able to actually do
+    - [-] Figure out what science teams should be able to actually do
       - Should be required for the mission profile: this is in keeping with cannon
   - [ ] Game over if crew is dead